 Ceiling fan (every two weeks)

 Ceiling fans are notorious for collecting dirt and dust.
 Hello allergies!
-To clean them, put an old pillowcase over the blade.
-Hold the blade through the pillowcase, and slide off to collect dust.
-Repeat on each blade, and then toss the pillowcase in the wash to use again next time.
+To clean a ceiling fan, put an old pillowcase over one of the blades.
+(Make sure the fan is off first.)
+Hold the blade through the pillowcase, and slide off the pillowcase to collect dust.
+Repeat for each blade, and then toss the pillowcase in the wash to use again next time.

 Washing machine (every month)